Liberalism

-Etymology and definition
+Definitions

+Origins

 Liberal, liberty, libertarian, and libertine all trace their etymology to liber, a root from Latin that means "free".
 One of the first recorded instances of liberal occurred in 1375 when it was used to describe the liberal arts in the context of an education desirable for a free-born man.
 The word's early connection with the classical education of a medieval university soon gave way to a proliferation of different denotations and connotations.
 Liberal could refer to "free in bestowing" as early as 1387, "made without stint" in 1433, "freely permitted" in 1530, and "free from restraint"—often as a pejorative remark—in the 16th and the 17th centuries.

 In the 16th-century Kingdom of England, liberal could have positive or negative attributes in referring to someone's generosity or indiscretion.
 In Much Ado About Nothing, William Shakespeare wrote of "a liberal villaine" who "hath ... confest his vile encounters".
 With the rise of the Enlightenment, the word acquired decisively more positive undertones, defined as "free from narrow prejudice" in 1781 and "free from bigotry" in 1823.
 In 1815, the first use of liberalism appeared in English.
 In Spain, the liberales, the first group to use the liberal label in a political context, fought for decades to implement the Spanish Constitution of 1812.
 From 1820 to 1823, during the Trienio Liberal, King Ferdinand VII was compelled by the liberales to swear to uphold the 1812 Constitution.
 By the middle of the 19th century, liberal was used as a politicised term for parties and movements worldwide.

-Over time, the meaning of liberalism began to diverge in different parts of the world.
-According to the Encyclopædia Britannica: "In the United States, liberalism is associated with the welfare-state policies of the New Deal programme of the Democratic administration of Pres.
-Franklin D. Roosevelt, whereas in Europe it is more commonly associated with a commitment to limited government and laissez-faire economic policies."
-Consequently, the ideas of individualism and laissez-faire economics previously associated with classical liberalism are key components of modern American conservatism and movement conservatism, and became the basis for the emerging school of modern American libertarian thought.
-In this American context, liberal is often used as a pejorative.

 Yellow is the political colour most commonly associated with liberalism.
+The United States differs from other countries in that conservatism is associated with red and liberalism with blue.

+Modern usage and definitions

 In Europe and Latin America, liberalism means a moderate form of classical liberalism and includes both conservative liberalism (centre-right liberalism) and social liberalism (centre-left liberalism).
 In North America, liberalism almost exclusively refers to social liberalism.
 The dominant Canadian party is the Liberal Party, and the Democratic Party is usually considered liberal in the United States.
 In the United States, conservative liberals are usually called conservatives in a broad sense.